Conni2461/dotfiles/README.md

 To install all VimPlugins open nvim and run: `:PlugInstall` All further commands can be found on [vim-plugs github page](https://github.com/junegunn/vim-plug).

+Vim plugins require nodejs and npm for coc.nvim.
+Also ccls and bash-language-server.

 A full list of used plugins:

 - https://github.com/mhinz/vim-startify